Cloud-Code-Academy/salesforce-stripe-payment-processing-mtb/middleware/README.md

 FastAPI-based middleware for handling Stripe webhook events and synchronizing data with Salesforce.
 This service acts as a reliable intermediary between Stripe's webhook system and Salesforce, providing event buffering, signature verification, OAuth authentication, and resilient processing.

+## Key Architecture Decisions

+This middleware implements the following technology stack:

+- **Deployment:** AWS Lambda (serverless) - not using ECS
+- **Storage:** DynamoDB for OAuth token caching and temporary storage - not using Redis
+- **Monitoring:** CloudWatch for centralized logging and metrics - not using Coralogix
+- **Event Handling:** Including `customer.subscription.created` webhook events
+- **Development:** Docker for local development and testing - not using Terraform for IaC
+- **Demo Environment:** Trailhead Playground for final presentation (Connected Apps don't work in scratch orgs)

 ## Architecture Overview

 ```